 Continue to observe the patient regularly throughout the transfusion.
 When a patient is not under continuous visual observation, consider attending the patient for first 30 minutes.

 Refer to health service policy for any additional observations.
 A typical stipulation is observations (TPR, BP) hourly during transfusion.

-Need for more frequent observations will depend on patient’s clinical status.
+The need for more frequent observations will depend on the patient’s clinical status.

 Do not resume transfusion without a thorough clinical review.